 - Messaging and Collateral: Communicating with the appropriate audience is critical to being successful in efforts to recruit businesses and investors.
 With a myriad of options both locally and nationally, it is essential that the city highlight the strengths and opportunities that set us apart from other locales.
 The Administration will develop and disseminate collateral and content through public relations and marketing efforts.
 A press release summarizing the recently adopted resolutions was issued on March 18th and garnered coverage in the South Florida Business Journal.
-Going forward, strategic public relations efforts will launch after the Spring Break/High Impact period in order to prevent potential message interruption or dilution. - Business Leadership Advisory Council: Development of a Business Leadership Advisory Council in coordination with existing business groups.
+The Administration is developing a preliminary public relations strategy. - Business Leadership Advisory Council: Development of a Business Leadership Advisory Council in coordination with existing business groups.
 The Council is to be comprised of relevant, top-tier industry leaders in order that the City Commission and Administration may draw from the insights of the Council to develop policies well suited to attract like businesses within the focus areas of technology and financial services.
 The Administration has already reached out to the Miami Beach Chamber of Commerce to discuss an implementation strategy. - Access to Leadership: The Mayor and City Commission play a significant role in the business attraction process.
 Many business owners and leaders make relocation decisions, at least in part, based on the professional relationships built with elected officials and their perception of whether the elected body is supportive.
 The Mayor and City Commission serve as ambassadors for the city in this regard.
 This tactic will be achieved by developing a structured, yet flexible method of offering potential business owners access to the elected body which includes a combination of the Mayor along with all or designated members of the City Commission.